srcurran/srcurran.github.io/index.md

 But quickly moved over to the world of UX design & research (the front-end skills come in handy).

-I cut my teeth out in SF were I worked with a bunch of awesome shops over 7+ years.
+I cut my teeth out in SF where I worked with a bunch of awesome shops over 7+ years.

 After a few years & several full-time agency jobs, I decided to go freelance.
 Couldn't be happier with the decision.
 It lets me focus on the work, it also lets me focus on my not-work.